r-grandorder/tri-hermes/en/pages/solomon.md

 Okay, gunners!
 Throw Bombe into the cannons and fire him at that meat pillar!

 **Bombe:**
 Aaah!
 Please, no!
-I'll do my job! !
+I'll do my job!!

 **Bombe:**
 Come on, quit slacking off and work, men!
 I don't know what's going on, but we got dragged into this mess, too!